-Find out how to study abroad in Norway for free or at a cheaper rate; we have a List of their cheap and free tuition universities.
+Find out how to study abroad in Norway for free or at a cheaper rate; we have a List of their cheap and free tuition universities, cost of living etc.

-I have reviewed study visa application, free tuition universities in Norway, cheap universities in Norway for international students with tuition fees, cost of living in Norway, public and private universities that are very affordable and offer programs in English Language etc.
+I am presenting how to apply for student visa for Norway, free universities in Norway, inexpensive universities in Norway with tuition fees for foreign students, living costs in Norway, very affordable public and private universities and English language programs, etc.

-Norway, is one of the Scandinavia countries.
-Norway is the largest country in the cultural-linguistic region of Northern Europe with borders to Sweden, Finland and Russia on the east side.
-Is it possible to study as an international student without scholarship and still study free?
-Find out!
+One of the countries in Scandinavia is Norway.
+In the cultural-linguistic area of Northern Europe, Norway is the largest country, bordering Sweden, Finland and Russia on the eastern side.
+Is it possible to study without a scholarship and yet study for free as a foreign student?
+Only find out!

-Student living costs in Norway apparently is on the high side.
-It comprises accommodation, books and other studying supplies, food and utilities.
-Although living costs may be above average European countries, they are still among the best for a Nordic country.
+Apparently, student living costs in Norway are on the high side.
+It includes lodging, books, and other materials, food and utilities for learning.
+Although the cost of living may be higher than the average for European countries, it is still among the best for a Nordic nation.

-Some of the total living costs for an international student for a month, in some of the main cities of Norway, without the accommodation expenses, are;
+Some of the average cost of living for a foreign student for a month in some of Norway’s major cities, excluding accommodation costs, are;

 - Oslo: 1,100 – 1,300 EUR